Conservatory Extension Guide

 We mentioned earlier that there are several pros and cons to having a conservatory extension done on your home.
 In this section, we'll explore each of them in a little more detail to give you a good idea on whether it's the right option for you.

-When compared to other projects like garage and loft conversions, a conservatory is much more cost-effective.
-Not only is it cheaper to install, but it's quicker to complete, too, ensuring as little disruption as possible.
-On average, a conservatory installation is around £9,000 cheaper than a garage conversion, and it also offers benefits that a conversion doesn't.
+• Cost Effective - Compared to other projects such as a loft of garage conversions, a conservatory is not only cheaper to install, but it's quicker to complete, too, ensuring as little disruption as possible.

 How Much Does a Conservatory Extension Cost?

-The average cost of a Conservatory does vary quite dramatically depending on a few different factors.
+The average cost of a conservatory extension does vary quite dramatically depending on a few different factors.
 The main factor is the type of conservatory that you need, with Edwardian and Victorian conservatories costing more than a lean-to, for example.

 Secondly, the location of your property will greatly impact the price due to the cost of tradespeople being different from region to region.